GavinHuttley/tib/source/python/numpy.rst

 .. [#] Strictly speaking, ``numpy`` arrays have type ``ndarray`` but they are predominantly created using a top-level ``array`` function.

 - ``array.ndim`` attribute, which indicates how many dimensions the array has
-- ``array.shape`` attribute, which reflects indicates the number of elements on each dimension.
+- ``array.shape`` attribute, which indicates the number of elements on each dimension.
 - ``array.dtype`` attribute, which specifies the data type.
 This can also be determined by the input data, or by using the ``dtype`` argument.

 Creating an array from existing data